-obody loves a crisis because it is negative, unstable, nerve-wracking and dangerous.
+Oberau - Nobody loves crises because the situation in a crisis is negative, unstable, nerve-wracking and dangerous.
 Nevertheless, crises are part of every life, society and economy, as well as every enterprise.

 At the same time, every crisis has two sides: a problematic and a positive one.
-This is probably why the Chinese word for 'crisis' is made up of two characters, which individually mean 'danger' and 'opportunity'.
-Utimately, the term 'crisis' goes back to the ancient Greek word 'κρίσις' ('intensification').
-Crises are thus a kind of acid test.
+This is probably why the Chinese word for "crisis" (危机) is made up of two characters, which individually mean "danger" and "opportunity".
+Ultimately, the term "crisis" goes back to the ancient Greek word "κρίσις" ("crisis/intensification") - crises are thus a kind of acid test.